paul-wolf/djaq/README.md

 Some important notes before you try it:

 * Djaq sits on top of Django Models.
-It is an alternative to the Django Queryset class and it only works with Django Models at this time.
+It is an alternative to the Django Queryset class and it only works with Django Models.
 * It is entirely compatible with QuerySets being used in the same application.
 * Djaq only enables queries.
 It does not provide data update features, like creating new objects or modifying existing ones.
 * It's a work-in-progress.
 It is not refined or tested enough to use in a production environment.